-At SEO Brand, we use both remarketing and retargeting to influence customer behavior and promote your brand, products, and services to individuals who is down enough in the sale funnel to eventually convert.
+At SEO Brand, we use both to influence customer behavior and promote your brand, products, and services to individuals who is down enough in the sale funnel to eventually convert.
 In addition to running your email and digital ad remarketing campaign, we can strategically place targeted ads in front of previous visitors in different off-site location to keep awareness high and promote future engagement.
-We use email remarketing, AdWords retargeting, search retargeting, and retargeting marketing to support interest, build traffic, and ultimately increase your conversion rates.
+We use email remarketing, AdWords, search and marketing retargeting, to support interest, build traffic, and ultimately increase your conversion rates.

-In order to understand why remarketing and retargeting are such critical parts of any digital marketing campaign, you first need to understand why they’re necessary in the first place.
+In order to understand why both techniques are such critical parts of any digital marketing campaign, you first need to understand why they’re necessary in the first place.
 Consider that across all sectors in Q4 of 2017, about 77% of customers abandoned their orders instead of making a purchase.
 For retail alone, the abandonment rate was 76.2%.

 Abandonment rates vary among sectors and change with each sales quarter, but the general gist is that visitors are more likely to show interest in your product or service than they are to purchase it.
 Remarketing and retargeting are strategies to fill in these not-so-negligible gaps and encourage visitors to return and complete their purchase.

-Many businesses are afraid of turning off potential customers with remarketing or retargeting techniques, but statistics show that these methods are incredibly effective for closing the deal on abandoned sales.
+Many businesses are afraid of turning off potential customers, but statistics show that these methods are incredibly effective for closing the deal on abandoned sales.
 Case in point: